Siddh019/FlexPower-Project/README.md

 With these considerations in mind, I believed the best course of action would be to forecast the next day’s intraday quarter-hourly price using linear regression or non-linear regression techniques (such as machine learning) and make trading decisions based on these forecasts.

-I decided to run the following simple regression first
+I decided to start by running a simple regression model:

-Intra T+1 Qtr Price = a1 + b1 * Intra Qtr Price + b2 * Intra Hourly Price + b3 * Wind DA Forecast + b4 * PV DA Forecast + e
+**Intra T+1 Qtr Price = a₁ + b₁ * Intra Qtr Price + b₂ * Intra Hourly Price + b₃ * Wind DA Forecast + b₄ * PV DA Forecast + ε**

-First I decided to run a OLS regression on it.
-Upon running it I got an R^2 score of 0.65, which means 65% of the next day price could be linearly explained by the above mentioned variables.
-The R^2 score while not low wasn't extremely high either, which led me to believe maybe there exists a non linear relationship between the dependent and independent variables.
-Also obviously there exists a high level of multicollinearity in the data, i.e when there are two or more independent variables with high correlation levels, which further hampens the ols estimates and ols fitted prices.
+Initially, I applied an OLS (Ordinary Least Squares) regression.
+The result was an R² score of 0.65, which indicates that 65% of the next day's price could be linearly explained by the variables mentioned above.
+While this R² score isn’t particularly low, it isn’t extremely high either, which made me suspect that there could be a non-linear relationship between the dependent and independent variables.

-I decided to run a random forest regression, a support vector regression (svr), and a gradient boosting regression scheme, on the below function
+Additionally, it’s evident that there is a high level of multicollinearity in the data.
+Multicollinearity occurs when two or more independent variables are highly correlated with each other, which can undermine the reliability of the OLS estimates and distort the fitted prices.

+Given this, I decided to try other models to capture potential non-linearity.
+I tested a Random Forest Regression, Support Vector Regression (SVR), and Gradient Boosting Regression on the following function:

-Intra T + 1 Qtr Price =  f(Intra Qtr Price, Intra Hourly Price, Wind DA Forecast, PV DA Forecast, theta) + e
+**Intra T+1 Qtr Price = f(Intra Qtr Price, Intra Hourly Price, Wind DA Forecast, PV DA Forecast, θ) + ε**

-The best result I achieved was from random forest regression hence that is the only model I've kept in the code since it takes a while to compile if i run it all.
+The best result came from the Random Forest Regression, which I decided to keep in the code, as it provided the best performance.
+Since running all the models at once can be computationally expensive, I opted to focus on the Random Forest model for efficiency.

-Below are code snippets of how i set up the ols regression and random forest regression and their results and perfomance evaluation metrics:
+Below are code snippets showing how I set up both the OLS regression and the Random Forest Regression, along with their results and performance evaluation metrics:
 ``` python
 # ### Task 2.7.2: Prediction using OLS Method